PamPayne/austria/austria-cover-sheet-en.md

 ## Materiality Disclosures

-In the opinion of the submitting entity, the following impact dimensions are not significantly affected by the project in question within the meaning of Annex 1 of the WFAG Principles Ordinance.
+In the opinion of the submitting entity, the following impact dimensions are not significantly affected by the project in question within the meaning of Annex 1 of the **WFAG Principles Ordinance**.

-Effectiveness Subdimension of the Materiality criterion
-dimension Impact dimension
+Effectiveness Subdimension of the Materiality criterion dimension Impact dimension

 Internal - Intellectual Property

 125/ME XXVIII GP - Ministerial Draft - Leaflet and Impact Assessment 17 of 18

 17 of 18

 18 by 18

 Internal - Intellectual Property

 www.parlament.gv.at

 125/ME XXVIII GP - Ministerial Draft - Leaflet and Impact Assessment

 18 of 18

 ## Document information